GoogleChrome/web.dev/src/site/content/en/sandbox/markup-media/index.md

 </figure>

 ### Styling body images
-To make an image extend slightly beyond the width of the content column for emphasis, add the `w-figure--fullbleed` class to the `figure` element and the `w-figcaption--fullbleed` class to the `figcaption` element:
+To make an image extend slightly beyond the width of the content column (for emphasis), add the `w-figure--fullbleed` class to the `figure` element and the `w-figcaption--fullbleed` class to the `figcaption` element:

 <figure class="w-figure w-figure--fullbleed">
   <img src="./a.jpg" alt="An office with two people working at a table.">